-Re-entry and Renewal FAQ
+Re-entry and renewal FAQ

 BCI makes every effort to provide complete answers to these common questions.
 However, each person’s individual circumstances differ.
 So while these questions and answers serve as a general guide, they may not provide all the information you need to determine whether it is appropriate to travel or whether U.S. Customs and Border Protection (CBP) will readmit you to the United States.
 You can contact your designated school official, officials at your embassy or consulate or your legal counsel for further assistance.